 Europe is the undisputed travel ‘destination of choice’ in the world.
 Almost half of all global travel is destined for Europe and a number of its countries have the highest number of annual visitors in the world.

 All indicators show that this trend is only going to increase and in some cases at alarming rates.
 Europe is like a living museum and its many historic and culturally significant destinations are magnets for global travellers.
-Travel and tourism (TT) is also a very significant element of the European economy, contributing €669.5 billion ($762.4 miliardo) (3.6 percent of total GDP) in 2017, and is forecast to rise by 2.8 cento in 2018, and to rise by 2.4 percent per annum from 2018-2028, to €873.3 billion (3.9 percent of total GDP) in 2028 (fonte: World Travel & Tourism Council).
+Travel and tourism (TT) is also a very significant element of the European economy, contributing €669.5 billion ($762.4 Milliarde) (3.6 percent of total GDP) in 2017, and is forecast to rise by 2.8 Prozent 2018, and to rise by 2.4 percent per annum from 2018-2028, to €873.3 billion (3.9 percent of total GDP) in 2028 (Quelle: World Travel & Tourism Council).

 These are significant numbers and it is no wonder the EU is so focused on TT through numerous programs and initiatives.

 Griechenland, as a member of the EU and one of the cultural icons of the continent, benefits greatly from Europe’s pre-eminence in the global TT industry.
 While the figures for Greece do not quite match those of France, Spain or Italy, they are still significant given the total size of the local economy.

 Tatsächlich, TT is a whopping 19.9 percent of the Greek GDP, compared to single digits for other leading European countries in TT.
 This means that tourism is not only important to the country, it is absolutely vital.